davidgasquez/handbook/content/computer-science/programming.md

 - **Look for the 80% solution**.
   Doing 100% of anything is difficult.
   Focusing in the 80% is far more efficient and cost-effective.
+"Better" is the enemy of "good".
   Handle the 80% and let the 20% fend for themselves.
   80% of the impact comes from 20% of the work.
   [Software is never finished, only abandoned](https://stackoverflow.blog/2020/02/20/requirements-volatility-is-the-core-problem-of-software-engineering/).